How to Avoid Stripe Fees: Smart Alternatives for Cost-Conscious Businesses

 ACH Payments: The B2B Payment Method That Makes Sense

-ACH payments are the most cost-effective and reliable method for paying vendors, especially for businesses that issue large or frequent payments.
-Unlike credit cards or physical checks, ACH transfers reduce fees, simplify reconciliation, and create a smoother experience for both payers and recipients.
+ACH payments are the most cost-effective and reliable method for receiving and making payments, especially for businesses that issue large or frequent transfers.
+ACH transfers reduce fees, simplify reconciliation, and create a smoother experience for both payers and recipients.

 ACH transfers represent the sweet spot for B2B payments, offering security, reliability, and dramatically lower costs compared to credit card processing.

-According to the U.S. Treasury's ACH system overview, ACH payments are the backbone of business-to-business transactions, with billions of dollars processed annually through this efficient network.
+According to the U.S. Treasury's ACH system overview, ACH payments have become the backbone of business-to-business transactions, with billions of dollars processed annually through this efficient network.

 The challenge with ACH payments isn't the payment method itself but finding a platform that makes ACH processing as simple and professional as credit card payments.